references

 How do I empty my TROBOLO?

-All TROBOLO models can be conveniently opened from above to remove the two separate containers located inside.
-After opening the TROBOLO, the inside containers are sealed tightly with the help of the closures through a simple pressing or screw mechanism, which renders them air- and liquid-tight.
-The final step is to remove the containers which can then be transported to the emptying location.
+All TROBOLO models can be easily opened from the top to remove the two separate containers inside.
+To do this, the TROBOLO is first opened, then the containers are closed with the accompanying latches by simply pressing or screwing them on.
+The last step is to remove the containers to transport them to the emptying location.

 Where do you empty a composting toilet?